lucysli/eznotes/README.md

 developing the app.

 We are using Heroku to deploy our application which makes things easy as long as the source code is under version control with Git.

+Furthermore since deployment to heroku is only being used to test our application or test new features we do not deploy any real data but only fake data

 ## Heroku Setup ##